FuturICT2/fin4-core/README.md

 This repo contains a backend server and a web front-end implementation of the demonstrator of Finance 4.0.
 The backend is written in Golang and the front-end is written in Elm lang.

 # Contibuting
 We are looking for collaboration from the Open Source community.
 The project needs enhancements regarding code quality, documentation, and testing.
-To contribute to the project please take a deeper look at our issues and in [here](CONTRIBUTIONS.md) for more details on the architecture and how to run development environment.
+To contribute to the project please take a deeper look at our issues.
+[Here](CONTRIBUTIONS.md) you can find more details on the architecture of the code and how to run the development environment in your local machine.